Find out about the types of postgraduate offer we make, our offer deadlines and how to accept your place at the University of Surrey.

 A conditional offer means that you need to meet specific conditions before we are able to confirm your place.

-If you’ve received a conditional offer, please check the conditions carefully.
-If you don’t understand the conditions, please contact us via email@example.com immediately.
+If you’ve received a conditional offer, make sure you check the conditions carefully.
+If you don’t understand the conditions, contact the Admissions team immediately.

-A conditional offer may mean you need to:
+A conditional offer might mean you need to:

 - Achieve certain grades in your exams

 - Upload certificates of your qualifications

 - Provide a new personal statement.

 If you’ve been asked to supply copies of qualifications you’ve already got, these can be uploaded to your application through Surrey Self Service.
 Once we have reviewed your documents we will update your application, or if necessary, we will request further documentation.
 If you are unsure of what we are requesting, or have difficulties uploading you documents, please contact the admissions team for support.

 We will need the certificate for your qualifications, as well as a transcript, mark sheet or score report if possible.
 You will need to supply copies of your official documents.
 If these aren’t in English, we will also need an official English translation.

 Learn more about additional entry requirements for international students.

 If you receive a conditional offer to start a postgraduate taught programme in September, you should provide evidence that you‘ve met all of the conditions outlined in your offer by 24 July if you require a student visa, or 4 September if not, unless otherwise agreed with us.
 For further information view our how to apply page.
 Some requested documents may have deadlines that are stricter.
 Please check the “Upload Supporting Evidence” task on your Surrey Self Service for more details.